dseguy/changedBehavior/behavior/ClassUnderscore.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Using _ as a class name is deprecated since 8.4 in /codes/ClassUnderscore.php on line 3
+   PHP Deprecated:  Using _ as a class name is deprecated since 8.4

-   Deprecated: Using _ as a class name is deprecated since 8.4 in /codes/ClassUnderscore.php on line 3 _
+   Deprecated: Using _ as a class name is deprecated since 8.4 _